 FIU and the College of Engineering and Computing offer a variety of fellowships, assistantships, and scholarships to qualified domestic and international students.
 The amounts of these awards vary depending on the type of award, but they may provide full tuition and a monthly stipend.

-The Thesis Master’s program consists of 24 semester credit hours of course work, a minimum of 6 semester credit hours of Master’s Thesis, and a final oral examination that includes an oral defense of the thesis.
+The Thesis Master’s program consists of 24 semester credit hours of course work, a minimum of six credit hours of Master’s Thesis and a final oral examination that includes an oral defense.